nginx/unit-docs/source/installation.rst

 Go
 ==

-To install the Go package for Unit, use the :ref:`official packages
+To build Go apps capable of running on Unit, use the official :samp:`unit-go` :ref:`package <installation-precomp-pkgs>` or type:
-<installation-precomp-pkgs>` or run:

 .. subs-code-block:: console

    $ go get unit.nginx.org/go@|version|

-Now, it's ready to :ref:`use <configuration-go>`.
-If you update Unit later, make sure to update the module from the same source.
+Both methods install a Go package that you :ref:`import <configuration-go>` in your app code.
+If you update Unit later, make sure to upgrade the package using the same method and rebuild your apps.

 .. _installation-nodejs-package: